Lymphatus/libcaesium/README.md

 ```
 - `oxipng`: oxipng options.
 Should be left as default unless you want to do something advanced.
 Refer to [oxipng](https://github.com/shssoichiro/oxipng) for documentation.
 - `level`: level of optimization, from 1 to 7.
 Increasing the level will result in a smaller file, at the cost of computation time.
 If the optimization flag is `true`, the level is set to `6`.
 Default: `3`.
-- `force_zopfli`: if `optimization` is `true` and this option is also `true`, will use zopfli algorithm for compression, resulting in a smaller image but it may take minutes to finish the process.
+- `force_zopfli`: if `optimization` is `true` and this option is also `true`, will use zopfli algorithm for compression, resulting in a smaller image, but it may take minutes to finish the process.
 Default `false`.

 #### gif
 GIF support is experimental, has many know issues and does not support optimization.
 Expect bugs (especially on Windows).